lvit001/VBA-challenge/README.md

 For looping through worksheets code, that was found here under option 2 here: https://support.microsoft.com/en-us/topic/macro-to-loop-through-all-worksheets-in-a-workbook-feef14e3-97cf-00e2-538b-5da40186e2b0

+    'Define WS as a variable'
+    Dim WS As Worksheet

+        'Cycle through the worksheets'
+         For Each WS In ActiveWorkbook.Worksheets

+        'Use the macro below in each worksheet'
+        Call StockLoop(WS)

+    Next

+End Sub

-Also used this source for help with looping through worksheets and using Call https://stackoverflow.com/questions/21918166/excel-vba-for-each-worksheet-loop
+Also used this source for help with looping through worksheets and using Call and With functions https://stackoverflow.com/questions/21918166/excel-vba-for-each-worksheet-loop

+Sub StockLoop(WS As Worksheet)

+With WS

+Adding . before lines of code to reference the WS

+End With